Felix Delattre

 New principles become old principles again - rethinking cultural creation

-image0 We are in a very extreme situation, where our laws about creative works differ a lot from the way how humankind lives culture.
-And the new media, through it’s extensive connectivity to all of us worldwise, is bringing us back the thousands-of-year-old nature to celebrate read-write culture, which we were constantly converting into read-only culture over the last century.
+image0 We find ourselves in a striking situation where our laws on creative works differ greatly from the way humankind actually experiences culture.
+And the new media, through its extensive connectivity reaching all of us worldwide, is bringing back the thousands-of-years-old tendency to celebrate read-write culture, which we had been gradually converting into a read-only culture over the last century.

 Intellectual property

-The principle of intellectual property came up with the printing technology.
-Before these times, copying was difficult process and had to be done manually, mainly through professional writers or friars in monasteries.
-The powerful, the kings and church, wanted to conserve their right and control of written information.
-All the following inventions, such as television, portable data mediums (VHS, CD, DVD, disquettes, etc…) made reproducing art even more and more easy.
-And therefore, over the last hundred years especially, rules and laws world wide for copyright was put into place, which protects all produced intangible good automatically to the exclusive right of the owner.
+The concept of intellectual property emerged with the printing press.
+Before that time, copying was a difficult process done manually, mainly by professional scribes or monks in monasteries.
+The powerful — kings and the church — wanted to preserve their control over written information.
+All subsequent inventions, such as television, portable storage media (VHS, CD, DVD, diskettes, etc.) made reproducing art progressively easier.
+And so, particularly over the last hundred years, copyright laws have been put in place worldwide, automatically protecting all produced intangible goods as the exclusive property of their creator.

 Culture